mabrobotics/MD80-x-CANdle-Documentation/CANopen/canopen_profile_ds402.md

 Raw velocity PID controller.
 Target velocity is reached as fast as possible, respecting the max velocity limit, and max torque limit.
 To achieve smooth acceleration new velocity setpoints need to be sent with high frequency.

 #### 8. Cyclic Synchronous Torque Mode (CST)

+Direct torque control mode with high-frequency update capability.
+New torque setpoints are applied immediately in each control cycle, enabling precise force/torque control for applications requiring fast torque changes and low latency.

 ### 0x6061 – Modes Of Operation Display